 Investigator Training Pipeline (ITP)

-A novel program for Stanford Neurology residency applicants that guarantees, prior to Match Day, a clinical/research subspecialty fellowship after residency.
+A novel program for Stanford Neurology residency applicants that guarantees, at the time of residency Match, a clinical/research subspecialty fellowship after residency.

 What is the ITP?

 The goal of Stanford Neurology’s new Investigator Training Pipeline (ITP) is to train the next generation of physician-scientist leaders within the neurosciences.
 The ITP leverages the tremendous academic resources within the Department, and the broader neuroscience community at Stanford University, to provide highly motivated candidates a streamlined and seamless path leading from student to resident to fellow to faculty.